 Overwashing is also a real problem.
 Washing silk too frequently wears down the fibers faster than nightly use alone.
 Find the minimum frequency that keeps the mask clean and stick to it.
 Keeping your silk clean directly supports better skin health overnight; a dirty mask transfers bacteria and product buildup back onto your skin each night.

-How to Dry and Store a Silk Eye Mask Properly
+How to Dry and Store a Silk Eye Mask Properly?

 Drying rules: